blvconsultinggrp/cache-watch/README.md

 - [watchdog](https://pypi.org/project/watchdog/) library for monitoring file system events.

-## Contact

-For any questions or issues, please contact [Your Name] at [Your Email].

 ---

-By following the above instructions, you should be able to set up and run the folder cleanup script to monitor and manage your directory effectively.
+By following the above instructions, you should be able to set up and run the cache cleanup script to monitor and manage your directory effectively.